 Where to Start Ireland’s Ancient East?

-This depends on the port of arrival/departure, which, for many, will be Dublin with fly-and-drives from Dublin Airport and sea crossing at Dublin’s seaports etc. Then Belfast and Northern Ireland also make popular vantage points for travel in the region (as we did from Bangor) and so I will be showing the best itinerary for Ireland’s Ancient East from North to South.
+This depends on the port of arrival/departure, which, for many, will be Dublin with fly-and-drives from Dublin Airport and sea crossing at Dublin’s seaports etc. Then Belfast and Northern Ireland also make popular vantage points for travel in the region (as we did from Bangor in Northern Ireland) and so I will be showing the best itinerary for Ireland’s Ancient East from North to South.
 However, you can easily just flip the route for the southern seaports and travel instead south to north.

 We always add at least one night for relaxation and romance in a destination hotel, previously going with the Cliffhouse Hotel (Waterford) as the finish line of our Wild Atlantic Way road trip.
 This hotel again works with the Ancient East in Ireland.
 For this road trip, we instead started out with a romantic stay at one of Ireland’s Romantic Castle Hotels, Cabra Castle (booking here) as pictured below, near the northern borders of County Cavan.
 Then with busy days of travel and tourism ahead, we would just B&B the rest.